 - Sprinkle 1.5 tsp baking powder, 3/4 tsp baking soda3/4 tsp kosher salt over the pumpkin mixture and whisk to combine thoroughly.
 Repeat with 5 tsp cinnamon, 1/2 tsp freshly grated nutmeg, 1/4 tsp ground ginger and pinch ground cloves.
 Finally, fold in 2 cups all-purpose flour until fully combined (but don't overmix to prevent overdeveloping the gluten).

 - Pour the batter into the prepared pan.
 Sprinkle the streusel over the top.
-Place pan on a baking sheet in case of overflow and bake on the middle rack for 65-80 min or until an inserted tester comes out clean (a few crumbs are okay).
-If the top is browning too fast, cover loosely with foil.Let cool in the pan for 10-15 minutes, then remove from pan and let cool completely.
+Place pan on a baking sheet in case of overflow and place on the middle rack (remove the rack above if needed–this bread will rise a good amount!).Bake 65-80 min or until an inserted tester comes out clean (a few crumbs are okay).
+Mine usually takes closer to 80 minutes.
+If the top is browning too fast, cover loosely with foil.Let cool in the pan for 10-15 minutes.
+Trim any overflow on the side as needed, then remove from pan and let cool completely.

 erika